amarnathreddy0201/amarnathreddy0201/README.md

         In summary, CNNs are a specialized type of DNN that are optimized for processing grid-like data, such as images, by leveraging the spatial relationships in the input and using a unique architectural design with convolutional and pooling layers.

+**66) Compile time vs Run time polymorphisms**

+    a) Compile Time Polymorphism in C++

+        In compile-time polymorphism, the compiler determines which function or operation to call based on the number, types, and order of arguments.
+It is also called Static Polymorphism as the function calls are statically binded to its definition.

+        It is further categorized into two types:

+        Function Overloading

+        Operator Overloading

+    b) Run Time Polymorphism

+        In run-time polymorphism, the decision of which function to call is determined at runtime based on the actual object type rather than the reference or pointer type.
+It is also known as Dynamic Polymorphism because the function calls are dynamically bonded at the runtime.

+        Run Time Polymorphism can be exhibited by:

+        Method Overriding using Virtual Functions